The Moon Is a Harsh Mistress: Book 2: A Rabble in Arms

-Mike impersonates the Warden and others in messages to Earth, to give the revolutionaries time to organize their preparations, while Prof sets up an "ad hoc Congress" to distract and contain various "self-appointed political scientists" (aka "yammerheads") and serve the Committee's ends.
+Mike impersonates the Warden and others in messages to Earth, to give the revolutionaries time to organize their preparations, while Prof sets up an "ad hoc Congress" to distract and contain various "self-appointed political scientists" (nicknamed "yammerheads") and serve the Committee's ends.
 When Earth finally learns the truth, Luna declares its independence on July 4, 2076, the 300th anniversary of the United States' Declaration of Independence, with its own declaration modeled on the latter.

 Mannie and Prof go to Earth (despite the crushing gravity) to plead Luna's case.
 They are received in the Federated Nations' headquarters in Agra, and embark on a world tour advocating Luna's right to self-government, while urging Earth's national governments to build a catapult to return water and nutrients to Luna in exchange for wheat.
-In a public-relations ploy, Mannie is briefly arrested by local racist (Mannie is dark-skinned) bigots on charges of incitement to public immorality and polygamy.
+In a public-relations ploy, the dark-skinned Mannie is briefly arrested by local racist bigots on charges of incitement to public immorality and polygamy.
 Ultimately the Lunar Authority rejects their proposals and counters with a plan to turn all Loonies into indentured farmers.
 Their mission ended, Prof, Stu and Mannie escape back to Luna.